algorandfoundation/algokit-utils-ts/docs/capabilities/app.md

   - `approvalProgram: Uint8Array | string` - The approval program as raw teal (string) or compiled teal, base 64 encoded as a byte array (Uint8Array)
   - `clearStateProgram: Uint8Array | string` - The clear state program as raw teal (string) or compiled teal, base 64 encoded as a byte array (Uint8Array)
   - `schema: AppStorageSchema` - The storage schema to request for the created app
+  - `onCompleteAction?: algosdk.OnApplicationComplete` - The on-completion action to specify for the call; defaults to NoOp
 - Optional:
   - `transactionParams: SuggestedParams` - Any [transaction parameters](transaction.md#transaction-params)
   - `note: TransactionNote` - A [transaction note](transaction.md#transaction-notes)